se-edu/se-book/integration/approaches/bigBangVsIncremental/text.md

 </box>

-**_Incremental integration_: integrate a few components at a time.** This approach is better than big-bang integration because it surfaces integration problems in a more manageable way.
+**_Incremental integration_: integrate a few components at a time.** More generally, integrating changes gradually.
+This approach is better than big-bang integration because it surfaces integration problems in a more manageable way.

 <div v-closeable alt="slideshow: comparison" class="non-printable">